Honey Dip

-"Honey Dip" is a song performed by American recording artist Dev, cowritten by remaining member David Singer-Vine aka "Campa" of hip hop duo The Cataracs and produced by Benny Cassette with the assistance of Rayintosh.
+"Honey Dip" is a song performed by American singer Dev, co-written by David Singer-Vine aka "Campa" of hip hop duo The Cataracs and produced by Benny Cassette with the assistance of Rayintosh.
 It was written by Dev as a single extracted from her EP Bittersweet July.
 The song was released as the first official single on November 5, 2014.
 "Honey Dip" is a synthpop song with rap verses before the chorus.
-The official video was directed by Californian rapper Kreayshawn.
+The official video was directed by American rapper Kreayshawn.

-Dev performed live the single on Big Morning Buzz Live on March 3, 2015.
+Dev performed the single live on Big Morning Buzz Live on March 3, 2015.
 Her performance gained positive appreciations for its unexpected simplicity and naturalness.

 Background

 "Honey Dip" is the first track of Dev's EP Bittersweet July since it incorporates in its meaning and in its culinary metaphors the entire EP concept.
 In an interview with PopCrush, Dev said that for her, "Honey Dip" is an honest love record where she's like ‘This is me and I kind of drink and hang out but I’ll love you forever.’
 Dev also spoke about how was pleasant working with Kreayshawn, since both her and Dev were friends before they become famous and they also had a baby in the same period.
 "It was definitely fun and I think Kreay shoots and directs in a cool way where I very much felt like she had her ideas and visions but also let me do my thing" said Dev speaking about her video collaboration.